(Based on Chapter 10 of the Gospel According to St John)

 You got to know the team (sheep).
 You got to know every team member in depth.
 You got to know the strengths and weaknesses of each.
 A good leader who knows his team will always project the strengths of his team members while covering up their weaknesses.

-Once the leader knows the team, the team would have known the leader.
+Once the leader knows the team, the team will know their leader.
 In order to know the team, the leader got communicate, both formally and informally with the team members.
 Theses communications opens up the personality of the leader and based on it each team members makes an opinion or impression about the leader.

 Everyone has to assume leadership sometime or the other; it may be at work, in your class, at home, during family or social events etc. Wishing all the leaders the grace of God to became a “Good Shepherd”.